Nikon D7500 vs Sony A7S II

 The D7500 writes its imaging data to SDXC cards, while the A7S II uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D7500 and Sony Alpha 7S II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the D7500 and the A7S II are recent models that are part of the current product line-up.
-The A7S II replaced the earlier Sony A7S, while the D7500 followed on from the Nikon D7200.
+The D7500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Nikon D7500 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (20.7 vs 12MP) with a 31% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - More dynamic range: Captures a larger spectrum of light and dark details (0.7 EV of extra DR).